Sacramento Spinal Cord Injury Lawyers

 There are seven cervical vertebrae (C1 to C7) of the neck, twelve thoracic vertebrae (T1 to T12) of the chest, five lumbar vertebrae (L1 to L5) of the lower back and pelvic area.
 The cervical, thoracic and lumbar vertebrae are separated by gel-like discs.

-The vertebrae form a spinal canal which houses the spinal cord, a long bundle of nerves and cells extending from the brain to the lower back.
+The vertebrae form a spinal canal that houses the spinal cord, a long bundle of nerves and cells extending from the brain to the lower back.
 The vertebrae are held together via ligaments connecting the bones, and tendons connecting the bones to the back muscles.
-The bones, ligaments, tendons and muscles serve as protective mechanisms surrounding and protecting the spinal cord.
+The bones, ligaments, tendons, and muscles serve as protective mechanisms surrounding and protecting the spinal cord.

 If the protective mechanisms are damaged, it can cause chronic and persistent pain.
 Spinal cord injury often results in long-term deficits such as paralysis and other permanent changes in strength, sensory and motor function, and other body functions below the site of the injury.